 There is the basic requirement that the root of an IP contains a METS.xml file, but it can be freely chosen if this METS.xml file is broken down into METS.xml parts for the different representations.

-The package root MUST contain a METS.xml file that either references metadata or data files or references other METS.xml files located in the corresponding representation folders under the “representations” directory.
+The root of the package MUST contain a METS.xml file that either references metadata and data files or references other METS.xml files located in the corresponding representation folders under the “representations” directory.

 As already stated, only the “data” directory is obligatory for each representation.
 Additionally, there can be other directories at the representation level which are specified by the following requirements: